yusuf8ahmed/fabric/docs/utilities.md

 title: Utilities
 ---

-There are a handful of utilities in Palette for quick behaviors, floats, alignment, and more.
+There are a handful of utilities in Brick for quick behaviors, floats, alignment, and more.

 ## Contents